N8Brooks/media_analysis/investigation/README.md

 ## Hashing Vectorizer - alternate_sign

-Although hypothetically useful, alternate sign did not appear to provide a tangible increase in accuracy.
+Alternate sign did not appear to provide a tangible increase in accuracy.
 Since this would make implementation more complex it was not used.

 ## Hashing Vectorizer - dtype